 Weeks One and Two

 I signed up for WeightWatchers and immediately downloaded the app.
-I filled out my personal information, set my weight loss goal (I wanted to lose 15 pounds, but of course, I didn’t expect to do that in 30 days).
+I filled out my personal information, and set my weight loss goal (I wanted to lose 15 pounds, but of course, I didn’t expect to do that in 30 days).

 One of the first screens you’ll see on the app features the “ZeroPoint Foods.”
-It’s an encouraging image; you can eat all the lean proteins, fruits, vegetables, and even air-popped popcorn without incurring any Points.
+It’s an encouraging image; you can eat all the lean proteins, fruits, vegetables, and even air-popped popcorn you want without incurring any Points.
 This would be easy!

 Well, no. Day One, my breakfast totalled 7 Points, which was about one-third of my total Daily Points.
 What do you mean that canned peach slices are 3 Points?
 Brutal.